 On your way to the Goldfields, you may want to take a break in the lovely town of Merredin.
-They have a free camping area for self-contained vehicles with grey water tank only in Merredin Peak Reserve.
+They have a free camping area for self-contained vehicles with a grey water tank only in Merredin Peak Reserve.
 Another free option in this area would be the Rabbit Proof Fence Parking Bay, a roadside drive-through rest area with no amenities available.
 If you plan on exploring the Wheatbelt a bit more on your way to or from the Goldfields, check out our blog about free camping in the Wheatbelt for additional recommendations.

 The Karalee Rock Dam was constructed back in the 1890s to provide water for steam trains heading to Kalgoorlie Boulder.
 Now, it is a beautiful campground with various bush trails, including one along the old aqueduct.
 This campsite is easy for 2WDs and there are plenty of fire pits for those staying overnight to do their cooking.
 The Karalee reservoir is located 7km off the Great Eastern Highway 50km east of Southern Cross and 2 hours west of Kalgoorlie.
 It is now a popular picnic spot and camping spot on the Golden Pipeline Heritage Trail.
 It’s a great place to stop on the way to the Goldfields.
 This camping spot is free.